mehulagg/gitlab/doc/topics/git/git_rebase.md

 branches.

 Alternatively, you can also pass the flag [`--force-with-lease`](https://git-scm.com/docs/git-push#Documentation/git-push.txt---force-with-leaseltrefnamegt) instead.
-It can be safer not to overwrite any work on the remote branch if more commits were added to the remote branch by someone else:
+It is safer as it does not overwrite any work on the remote branch if more commits were added to the remote branch by someone else:

 ```shell